KADD

-KADD (93.5 FM) is a radio station broadcasting a Regional Mexican (Spanish) format.
-Licensed to Bunkerville, Nevada, United States, it serves the Las Vegas Valley.
+KADD (93.5 FM "La Mejor 93.5") is a commercial radio station broadcasting a Spanish-language Regional Mexican format.
+Licensed to Logandale, Nevada, it serves as a rimshot station in the Las Vegas Valley.
 The station is owned by Eric Palacios' Radio Activo Broadcasting, through licensee Radio Activo 2 LLC.
+The studios are on South Eastern Avenue in Las Vegas.